Professor Roger Plymen

 - 65th Birthday Conference

-- Representation theory and number theory; the local Langlands correspondence; K-theory and periodic cyclic homology; Plancherel measure; Skewes' number.
+- Representation theory and number theory; the local Langlands correspondence; K-theory; Plancherel measure; Skewes' number.

 - Graduate courses given at Southampton: